KingMob/modulolotus.net/cryogen/resources/templates/md/posts/2018-05-28-clojure-trie-performance.md

      (->AlphabetTrieNode val false empty-alphabet-vector))))
 ```

-Oof, no, code is more complicated and slower.
+Oof, no, the code is both more complicated and slower.
 Most likely because protocols/records/types introduce function dispatch overhead.
-The real benefits of records/types is that field access is much faster.
+The real benefits of records/types is that field access is much faster, which we'll exploit later.

 ## Algorithmic/data change

 OK, let's re-evaluate, profile, and rethink the problem.
+(Tweaking rarely beats using the right data structures/algorithms.)
 We can trade off a bit of memory to save a ton of computation time.
-Instead of recomputing subtree cardinality afresh each time, we can track the word count at each node, and build as we add.
+Instead of recomputing the subtree count afresh each time, we can keep track of the word count at each node, and increase as we go.
 Every time we add a word, we just increment the count of each parent node by 1.
-Then, the `count` operation is just a read out of the value at that node.
+Then, the `count` operation for a prefix is just a read-out of the value at that node.

 Just to check, I applied this to the original solution, and got a speed-up of 10x, but it still wasn't fast enough, and using records enables some unique JVM optimizations, so we'll continue with that.
 Here are the changed parts: